n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

  Labview Bitcoin Lost Key finder.

 Uses Linux  Pipe implementation.
 Peaks out at 1,065,000 Addresses a second Benchmark 4X E7-4830 Processor 50 threads.
 Uses Address File.
 Can search a few Million address Compressed and Uncompressed With no siginificant slow down.
 See Example Bitcoin address File.
 Also Can notify with Text message.

 Issues

- Current Build Will not save found key file But will copy it to the clip baord.
+ Current Build Will not save found key file untill you set path in VI But will copy it to the clip baord.
  Pipe Data format issues causes loss in 1 in a few thousands lines.
 Still trying to figure this out.
  Need to set or automate path to save Found Key file.
 Would love some contributers.